cedar-policy/cedar-docs/docs/terminology.md

 A policy template is a policy that has a placeholder for either the principal, the resource, or both.
 A policy template is useful when you have a common pattern for access that you need to apply to many resources, or many principals.
 You can't use a template in an authorization decision directly.
 Instead, you first associate a principal and resource with the template to create a template-linked policy that is complete and usable for authorization decisions.

-For example, a policy template might allow commenting on any photo in an album unless that photo is tagged "private".
+For example, a policy template might allow commenting on any photo in an album unless that photo is tagged "Private".
 Instead of having to manually duplicate such a policy statement in a policy for every user who accesses the album, you can create a policy template.

 A policy created from a policy template is called a template-linked policy.
 When you create a template-linked policy, you associate the policy template with the principal who needs access to the resource.
 Template-linked policies are dynamic.
 When you change the policy statement in a policy template, all policies created from that policy template use the new policy statement automatically in all authorization decisions from that moment on.
 This capability is useful when you need to apply the same permissions to many principal and resource pairs.